alaiacano/pycube/README.md

 The dict must have the keys 'type' (string) and 'data' (dict).
 The 'time' key is optional, and the current time stamp will be used if it is left out.

-## Inserting data
+## Examples

 Check out the [demo.py](https://github.com/alaiacano/pycube/blob/master/examples/demo.py) file.
 It just picks random actions and sends them to the collector.
+You can then go to the cube web interface and start creating boards.

+The [trending_demo.py](https://github.com/alaiacano/pycube/blob/master/examples/trending_demo.py) is still extremely experimental (aka "broken"), but the idea is that it is a second script that will run, and create/update a dashboard with graphs of trending data.
+An example could be trending tags/topics on a social network, and instead of just listing the terms it will display a graph of the term's post frequency for the last minute/hour/day/whatever.
+This is ultimately why is project will be worth using.

 ## Viewing the graphs